ShwetaMehta08/Amazonproducts_Dashboard/README.md

 ---

+## ✨ Project Summary

+This project analyzes Amazon product sales and customer feedback using Power BI to uncover trends, identify high-performing products, and support data-driven decision-making.

+---

 ## ✅ 1.
 Business Problem

 Amazon’s business team lacked a clear and centralized view of sales performance and customer feedback across product categories.